 Departmental Postgraduate Induction

-Arts Faculty PGT Induction and Welcome will take place on Monday 2nd October 2017 in H0.52, 5pm – 6.30pm with refreshments.
+Arts Faculty PGT Induction and Welcome will take place on Monday 1st October 2018 in H0.52, 5pm – 6.30pm (for Taught Masters students)

-The Departmental welcome and induction will be on Tuesday 3 October 2017, 1-2 in H0.60 for all PG students, followed by a party, also in H0.60.
+The Departmental welcome and induction for all postgraduates will be on Tuesday 2nd October 2018, 1-2 in H0.60, followed by a party, also in H0.60.

 Further sessions for new PGs will follow that same day.